 Water Pipeline Assessmentand Management.

 BlueWater Solutions Group is a civil engineering firm, providing pipeline assessment and improvements all across the United States and Canada.
 They needed a simple logo that reflected their industry and could easily be printed in a one-color format.
 As engineers, they didn’t want a design that contradicted the technical nature of their company.
-Along with branding guidelines, branded collateral included business cards, letter head, envelopes and a website mockup.
+In researching brand appearance across other related engineering firms, we determined that a simple typographic logo would be ideal.
+Along with branding guidelines, branded collateral included business cards, letter head, envelopes and an entirely new website.

 Website strategy and planning.